yunus5603/LazizKitchen-ChatBot/README.md

 ```bash
 ngrok http 8000
 ```
-**Note:** Ngrok sessions can timeout.
+**Note:** Ngrok sessions timeout after every 2 hours.
 If you encounter a session expired message, restart the session.

 Feel free to explore the directories and customize the chatbot according to your needs.
 If you have any questions or encounter issues, please refer to the documentation or reach out to the community for support.